OpenTranslationBible/open-bible/en-GB/18.Job/md/job-42.md

 ## Job 42:2

-> “I know that you can do all things,
+> “I am aware that you are capable of all things,
-> and that no purpose of yours can be hindered.
+> and that no plan of yours can be thwarted.

 ## Job 42:3